-Health and safety continue to be paramount during this unprecedented time.
-The current trajectory of the pandemic and its impact on our community require continued flexibility and vigilance in adapting to these extraordinary circumstances, and the continued need to protect court users and Judiciary personnel during this unprecedented time remains vital.
-Under the current circumstances, a temporary suspension of the time requirements set forth under HRPP Rule 5(c)(3) for First Circuit criminal matters is necessary.
+As the pandemic conditions continue to evolve and impact our community, health and safety precautions continue to remain in place.
+Given the fluidity of these conditions and the current trajectory of the pandemic, flexibility and vigilance in adapting to these extraordinary circumstances is vital, and the continued need to protect court users and Judiciary personnel during this unprecedented time remains paramount.
+Thus, an extension of the August 19, 2021 order for First Circuit criminal matters is necessary.